ArthurSens/kubevirt-VM-monitoring/README.md

 kubectl rollout status -n kubevirt deployment virt-operator
 ```

-After that, we can deploy KubeVirt and wait for all it's components to get ready in a similar manner:
+After that, we can deploy KubeVirt and wait for all its components to get ready in a similar manner:
 ```
 kubectl create -f https://github.com/kubevirt/kubevirt/releases/download/${KUBEVIRT_VERSION}/kubevirt-cr.yaml kubectl rollout status -n kubevirt deployment virt-api